farling42/fvtt-pdf-pager/README.md

 ### Inspect Data option for Actor sheet

 The Data Inspector window from PDFoundry is available from the PDF Actor Sheet for those wanting to modify their own PDFs to use the data fields present in the Actor records.
 This window was taken directly from the PDFoundry module available for Foundry V9 and earlier at [PDFoundry](https://github.com/Djphoenix719/PDFoundry).

+### Resetting the stored Outline for a PDF document

+The outline for a PDF document is read the first time that a PDF is opened.
+If the PDF document is changed, then the TOC will be regenerated automatically.

+It is also possible to call the function `ui.pdfpager.deleteOutlines()` from a macro in order to remove all stored Outlines from all PDFs in the world journal sidebar.
+In this case, the Outline will be regenerated when the PDF is next opened.

 ### Translations